 PGEM 4 is sponsored by

 The conference will be spread over two days.
-The timetable has been designed to accommodate travel to/from London.
+The timetable has been designed to accommodate travel to/from Glasgow.
 A provisional schedule of events:

 10.00 Arrival / registration